nicholas-johnson/nicholasjohnson.com/packages/nicholasjohnson.com/content-old/source/javascript/javascript-for-programmers/exercises/lodash-templates.html.haml.md

 ---

 title: "This"
 section: "javascript"
 course: "javascript-for-programmers"
 exercise: "lodash-templates"
 layout: "exercise"

 ---
-  %article

     %section
       :markdown
         # Lodash Templates

         We can improve our front end using templates.
 Templates are strings, potentially take from the DOM, which can be compiled against an object to produce a new DOM node

         LoDash (a fast implementation of underscore) provides one such implementation.

         First we must include loDash on our page using a script tag: <https://lodash.com>

         Then we create a template as a string and compile it against an object

       :ruby
         code = <<-CODE
         var template = _.template("Hello {{ name }}!");